rentpath/webpack-universal-compiler/README.md

 ### With hot reloading
 Hot reloading should be simple.

-1. You must add it as an option to the middleware.
+1. You must add it as an option to the `webpackClientServerMiddleware`.
-2. Add 'webpack-hot-middleware/client' to your client webpack entry array/object.
+2. Add `webpack-hot-middleware/client` to your client webpack entry array/object.
 3. Add `new webpack.HotModuleReplacementPlugin()` to your array of plugins.

 **Important:** To prevent memory leaks, do not have hashes in your `output.filename`, `output.chunkFilename`, `output.hotUpdateMainFilename`, or `hotUpdateChunkFilename`.
 This is **ONLY** for dev mode.
 You may enable chunk hashing for production/CDN use.